AdaCore/spark2014/docs/guidance/main.rst

 Choose a unit in which GNATprove reports an unproved initialization check and open it in GPS.
 You can launch flow analysis on only this unit by opening the :menuselection:`SPARK --> Examine File` menu, selecting the :guilabel:`flow analysis` mode in the GPS panel, checking the :guilabel:`Do not report warnings` box, unchecking the :guilabel:`Report checks proved` box, and clicking :guilabel:`Execute`.
 To investigate an unproved initialization check, click on the corresponding check message in the GPS :guilabel:`Locations` tab.
 The editor should move to the corresponding location in your program.

+.. index:: False alarm

 Not all unproved initialization checks denote actual reads of uninitialized
-variables: SPARK features a stronger initialization policy than Ada and the verification of initialization of variables in GNATprove suffers from shortcomings.
-Determining whether an initialization check issued by GNATprove is a real error is done by code review and is usually straightforward.
-While actual reads of uninitialized data must be corrected, check messages that don't correspond to actual errors (called 'false alarms' or 'false positives') can be either 'justified', that is, annotated with a proper justification (see section on :ref:`Justifying Unproved Check Messages`), or worked around.
-In the rest of this section, we review the most common cases where GNATprove may produce unproved initialization checks.
-We then describe how the code can be changed to avoid false alarms or, alternately, explain how they can be justified.
+variables: SPARK features a stronger initialization policy than Ada and the verification of initialization of variables in GNATprove has some limitations.
+Determining whether an initialization check issued by GNATprove is a real error involves code review and is usually straightforward.
+While actual reads of uninitialized data must be corrected, check messages that don't correspond to actual errors (called 'false alarms' or 'false positives') can be either 'justified', that is, annotated with a proper justification (see section :ref:`Justifying Unproved Check Messages`), or worked around.
+The rest of this section reviews the most common cases where GNATprove may produce unproved initialization checks, and then describes how the code can be changed to avoid false alarms or, alternately, explains how they can be justified.

 SPARK Strong Data Initialization Policy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. index:: Initialization

-GNATprove verifies data initialization modularly on a per subprogram basis.
-To allow this verification, the SPARK language requires a stronger data initialization policy than standard Ada: you should initialize every global variable that is read by a subprogram and every parameter of mode 'in' or 'in out' on entry to the subprogram.
+GNATprove verifies data initialization modularly on a per-subprogram basis.
+To allow this verification, the SPARK language requires a stronger data initialization policy than standard Ada: you should initialize every global variable that is read by a subprogram and every variable passed to the subprogram as an 'in' or 'in out' parameter .

 .. code-block:: ada